states Crossword Puzzles

 Across

-- The state of matter with a defined shape and volume
+- a state of matter with definite volume and shape

 Down